MLSToolbox/mls_pipeline_examples/big_mart_sales_prediction/README.md

 # Big Mart Sales Predicition

-This pipeline is the one implemented for the demo at the [MLSToolbox Wiki](https://github.com/MLSToobox/.github/wiki/4.1-MLS-Code-Generator-Demo's#real-case-scenario-example).
+This pipeline is implemented to ilustrate the demo at the [MLSToolbox Code Generator Wiki](https://github.com/MLSToolbox/mls_code_generator/wiki/Big-Mart-Sales-prediction).
 We encourage to read that article to understand the problem that the pipeline is trying to solve.

 The pipeline is composed of 7 stages:
 - *Data Collection*, where data for training, testing and then preparing the submission for the hackthon is loaded.